jxmot/node-dht-udp/README.md

 * Be as *thin* as possible.
 The intended target platform is the **Tessel 2**.
 However this application can be run on *any* NodeJS installation.
 * Utilize a database where clients can be notified *in real time* when new records are written to the database.
 At this time Firebase is the only solution that offers that feature.
 * Acts only as a means to forward data to the database.
 The sensor devices define the layout and contents of the data records.
+The only alteration to the data records is the addition of a timestamp.

+# Details

+## Configuration